Glossary | FAQs | Press Area | Links | Articles

 Microsoft

 The world's largest vendor of personal computer software.
 Microsoft was founded in 1978 by Bill Gates and several others writing software for the emerging PC market.
-Success came with the contract to write the MS-DOS operating system for IBM who did not see them as a threat.
-Their present operating system Windows is now the worlds most popular operating system.
-The office suite of programmes (Word, Excel, Access, Power Point) form the backbone of its software product range.
+Success came with the contract to write the MS-DOS operating system for IBM, which did not see the future rival as a threat.
+Their present operating system Windows is now the world’s most popular operating system.
+A suite of programmes called Office and comprised of such well known products as Word, Excel, Access, Power Point, form the backbone of its software product range.

 Meta Tags